isomerpages/mccy-sgpo/_take-action/Frequently Asked Questions/Sharing a Partnership Proposal.md

 All partnership proposals developed are taken seriously by the respective Government agencies.
 Complex proposals will require more time for agencies to assess their feasibility.
 Hence, adequate time is needed for agencies to get back to citizens with a meaningful response.

-You may write in to [Singapore Government Partnerships Office]("mailto:sgpo@mccy.gov.sg">) if you do not hear back on your proposal after 3 - 4 weeks.
+You may write in to sgpo@mccy.gov.sg if you do not hear back on your proposal after 3 - 4 weeks.

 #### If you are already clear on how to submit a proposal you want to take action on, click here.